Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models

-\item The initial experiments only assessed whether the framework could successfully evade regulatory constraints and accurately transmit information in a controlled, constrained environment.
-In this study, we have reinforced the evaluation from multiple perspectives.
-First, we conducted a more comprehensive performance evaluation by incorporating multiple latest versions of state-of-the-art LLMs for comparative analysis, ensuring timeliness and relevance in the evaluation.
-Second, we introduced an additional user study, involving 40 human reviewers to verify the real-world applicability of the generated language strategies.
-Finally, we conducted ablation studies, focusing on the effectiveness of the newly introduced GA within the framework. \end{itemize}
+\item For evaluation, we strengthen the evaluation from multiple perspectives, extending beyond the original assessment of whether the framework could successfully evade regulatory constraints and accurately convey information in a controlled environment.
+First, we conduct a more comprehensive performance analysis by incorporating multiple LLMs for comparative evaluation, ensuring both timeliness and relevance.
+Second, we introduce an additional user study involving 40 human reviewers to verify the real-world applicability of the generated language strategies.
+Finally, we conduct ablation studies to examine the effectiveness of the newly introduced GA within the framework. \end{itemize}

-The remainder of this paper is organized as follows: Section~\ref{sec: RelatedWork} provides background and discusses related work.
-Section~\ref{sec: method} then introduces our proposed simulation framework in detail.
-Section~\ref{sec:evaluation} describes the experimental setup, presents results, and offers discussions.
-Finally, Section~\ref{sec: conclusion} concludes the paper and provides an outlook on potential directions for future work.
+The remainder of this paper is organized as follows.
+Section~\ref{sec: RelatedWork} provides background and discusses related work.
+Section~\ref{sec: method} introduces our proposed simulation framework in detail.
+Section~\ref{sec:evaluation} describes the experimental setup, presents results, and discusses implications.
+Finally, Section~\ref{sec: conclusion} concludes the paper and outlines potential directions for future work.